KKurzawa/mern-blog-one/README.md

 # Your Favorite Song

 ## Description
-A bookstore app using the MERN stack.
-This app uses all the normal dependencies in a MERN application plus Tailwind and Notistack on the front end.
-This app was built watching a youTube tutorial.
-Link to the tutorial below.
+A song lyric blog app using the MERN stack.
+This app uses all the normal dependencies in a MERN application.
+Users have the ability to register, login, post a songs/artist/album art/lyrics, view and like all posted songs, and delete/update songs that the user posted.

 ![screenshot1](https://github.com/KKurzawa/mern-blog-one/blob/main/client/public/Screenshot1.png)
 ![screenshot2](https://github.com/KKurzawa/mern-blog-one/blob/main/client/public/Screenshot2.png)